About Vauxhall Road

 Situated next to the Toby Carvery is a Subway and a Dominos.

 If arriving in Hemel by train with some time to kill, there is a Harvester next to the station.

-If you happen to arrive in Hemel very early, are making a day of it or need somewhere to drop the missus/kids while you're at the match, probably best to use a Satnav to find your way around as there are far too many roundabouts in our town for me to write directions which wont confuse you.
 From Hemel's town centre you're a 10 minute drive to Vauxhall Road depending on traffic.
 Hemel's central shopping location is at Marlowes, set your satnav to Wolsey Road for the Marlowes Shopping Centre car park which is also adjacent to Riverside Shopping Centre (parking fee's start at £1.50 for 2hrs)